open-gitops/documents/PRINCIPLES.md

     A system for storing immutable versions of _Desired State_ declarations.
     This state store should provide access control and auditing on the changes to the Desired State.
-    Git is most often used as this State Store, but other systems may be used.
+    Git is the canonical example used as this State Store, and where GitOps derived its name, but but any other system that meets this criteria may be used.
-    In all cases these must be properly configured, and special precautions must be taken, to comply with requirements set out in the GitOps Principles.
+    In all cases these must be properly configured, and special precautions must be taken to comply with requirements set out in the GitOps Principles.